-Chairman Mario Cordero of Long Beach, California, was designated Chairman of the Federal Maritime Commission (FMC) by President Barack Obama on April 1, 2013.
-Prior to being designated Chairman, Mr. Cordero served as an FMC Commissioner.
-He was initially nominated to the Commission by President Obama on September 17, 2010, and he was confirmed by the Senate on April 14, 2011.
-Chairman Cordero was sworn in as an FMC Commissioner on June 3, 2011, for a term set to expire on June 30, 2014.
-In his role as Chairman, Mr. Cordero brings with him over thirty years of private legal practice and decades of public service – including serving eight years on the Board of Harbor Commissioners for the Port of Long Beach (POLB).
+Commissioner Mario Cordero of Long Beach, California, was nominated by President Barack Obama and confirmed by the United States Senate to serve as a Commissioner of the Federal Maritime Commission beginning on June 3, 2011.
+President Obama then designated him to serve as Chairman of the Commission on April 1, 2013.
+He was reconfirmed by the Senate on October 8, 2015, for a term set to expire on June 30, 2019.
+He served as Chairman until January 23, 2017.
+Mr. Cordero brings with him over thirty years of private legal practice and decades of public service – including serving eight years on the Board of Harbor Commissioners for the Port of Long Beach (POLB).

-Concurrent with his leadership positions on the POLB, Chairman Cordero took an active role in the American Association of Port Authorities (AAPA), a multi-national trade association representing more than 130 public port authorities throughout the United States, Canada, the Caribbean, and Latin America.
-Notably, Chairman Cordero served on the Executive Board for the AAPA’s Latin American delegation.
-In this role, he led efforts to develop cohesive policies for greater cooperation, increased trade, and joint-growth across the combined North American and Latin American footprint.
+Concurrent with his leadership positions on the POLB, Commissioner Cordero served on the Executive Board for the American Association of Port Authorities’ (AAPA) Latin American delegation.
+In this role, he led efforts to develop policies for greater cooperation, increased trade, and joint growth across the combined North American and Latin American footprint.

-Actively seeking to share the knowledge and opportunity he gained with his education, Chairman Cordero tries to find time to teach.
-In the past, he has served as adjunct professor for the Long Beach City College, where he taught political science.
-The Chairman earned his Bachelor of Science in Political Science degree from California State University, Long Beach, and he subsequently earned his Juris Doctor from the University of Santa Clara.
+Mr. Cordero has taught political science at Long Beach City College.
+He earned his Bachelor of Science in Political Science from California State University, Long Beach, and his law degree from the University of Santa Clara.